You could stay in Kyoto for a year and not see everything. I say this literally, having lived there for almost a year when I studied Japanese.

 How to Fit Day Trips into Your Kyoto Itinerary

 As I alluded to in the intro to this post, Kyoto is hard to get away from.
-At a minimum, you’re going to spend a day each amid the temples of Higashiyama, the lush forests of Arashiyama and under the vermillion gates (or drinking in the sake breweries) of Fushimi.
-If you’re one of the travelers spend just three days in Kyoto (or even 2 days in Kyoto), this rules out day trips.
+At a minimum, you’re going to spend a day each amid the temples of Higashiyama and the lush bamboo forest of Arashiyama, and potentially one under the vermillion gates (or drinking in the sake breweries) of Fushimi.
+At a minimum, you’ll need three days in Kyoto to justify taking day trips from the city.

-Logically speaking, there are two possible solutions.
-The obvious one, assuming you’ll have the time, is to stay longer in Kyoto.
-Four or five days in Kyoto allows you the possibility for one or two easy day trips, and more if you plan your stay efficiency.
-The second is to start with efficiency: By combining Higashiyama and Arashiyama (or Fushimi) into one of your three days, you open up another for day trips.
+Now, obviously, I’m a huge advocate for staying as long as you can in Kyoto.
+Specifically, four or five days in Kyoto allows you the possibility for one or two easy day trips, and more if you plan your stay efficiently (ideally, with my help).
+The second is to start with efficiency: By combining Higashiyama and Arashiyama (or maybe even Fushimi) into one of your three days, you open up the others for day trips.

 The Best Day Trips from Kyoto